 If a student repeats a course, the higher or highest of the grades will be used in computing the student's GPA.
 However, all grades will remain on the student's official transcript.

 An attempt is defined as a course completion in which a student is assigned a grade.
-Withdrawals are considered an attempt only after the refund period.

 Some programs are subject to exceptions to the third attempt policy based on licensing, accreditation, and standards, which may stipulate fewer attempts.